API Reference

 eventName | string | Yes | Name of the event to track |

-properties | EventProperties | No | Additional event properties |
+properties | EventProperties | No | Additional event properties (can include identifiers) |

 Returns: Promise<void>